-The Hamiltons' goal is to keep developing their dairy farm business while they are still relatively young, so that in a few years' time one of their growing children will have the opportunity to be involved.
-While Reagan and Sheree consider a freestall to be an excellent system, they think that a well-designed loose housing facility with a generous loafing area (16-17m2 per cow) would work very well for them.
-So over the next year, they plan to build a loose housing facility with a compost bedded pack on the site of the eastern pen, running north-south alongside the feedpad.
+The Hamiltons' goal is to keep developing their dairy farm business while they are still relatively young, so that one of their growing children will have the opportunity to be involved.
+While Reagan and Sherrie consider a freestall to be an excellent system, they think that a well-designed loose housing facility with a generous loafing area (16-17m2 per cow) would work very well for them.
+So they plan to build a loose housing facility with a compost bedded pack on the site of the eastern pen, running north-south alongside the feedpad.
 Accommodating 500 cows, the new facility will cost about A\$1 million.

-"I think we will probably get an extra 5 litres a head easy, without changing any feeds, just by having cows more comfortable.
-I think that's very achievable," said Sheree.
+"I think we will probably get an extra five litres a head easy, without changing any feeds, just by having cows more comfortable.
+I think that's very achievable."

-Given the facility's north-south orientation, Reagan and Sheree may install a retractable blind on its west side to protect cows from harsh afternoon sun in summer.
+Given the facility's north-south orientation, Reagan and Sherrie may install a retractable blind on its west side to protect cows from harsh afternoon sun in summer.
 Fans will be also installed to help keep cows cool and help the bedding dry.
 Sprays will be installed along the rail of the feedpad.

-If the loose housing facility performs well, Reagan and Sheree then plan to build a second loose housing facility for an additional 500 cows on the site of the western pen.
+If the loose housing facility performs well, Reagan and Sherrie then plan to build a second loose housing facility for an additional 500 cows on the site of the western pen.
 However, if the first facility does not perform well, they may instead build a freestall elsewhere, oriented east-west.
 The shade structure will be removed from the western pen and re-configured on a nearby site as a maternity shed.
 The silage pits will also be concreted and the dairy parlour upgraded in 5-10 years' time.